bouboudev/backtobasics/readme.md

 <br />

-## Back to the basics c'est quoi ?
+## Back to the basics what's this ?

-Benjamin code conseil une serie d'exercices et de projets afin d'augmenter ses chances d'être recruté.
+Benjamin code advises on a series of exercises and projects in order to increase his chances of being recruited.

-C'est pourquoi j'ai créé ce repo GitHub.
+That's why I created this GitHub repository.

-## voir la vidéo :
+## watch the video :

 [![Watch the video](https://img.youtube.com/vi/XJYRhQUjS6I/0.jpg)](https://www.youtube.com/watch?v=XJYRhQUjS6I)